Size3.9 inches (10 cm)

 - Maximum length of 3.9 inches (10 cm).

-Also known as “Lake Kutubu rainbowfish.”
+The turquoise rainbowfish is also known as “Lake Kutubu rainbowfish.”

 - Omnivorous species.